project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ## Introduction

-The EFR32 lock example provides a baseline demonstration of a door lock device, built using CHIP and the Silicon Labs gecko SDK.
-The example currently support OpenThread.
-The BLE feature is still a work in progress.
+The EFR32 lock example provides a baseline demonstration of a door lock control device, built using CHIP and the Silicon Labs gecko SDK.
+It can be controlled by a Chip controller over Openthread network..

+The EFR32 device can be comissionned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+Thread Network credentials are then provided to the EFR32 device which will then join the network.

+The LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.

-The lock example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the Silicon Labs platform.
+The lighting example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the Silicon Labs platform.

 <a name="building"></a>